edenartlab/flux-trainer/README.md

 `docker run -it flux-trainer`

 or get a shell inside the container:
-`docker exec -it flux-trainer /bin/bash`
+`docker run -it flux-trainer /bin/bash`